SciFracX/FractionalCalculus.jl/README.md

 - [ ] Atangana-Baleanu fractional integral
 - [ ] ......

-## 🧙 About Symbolic differentiation and integration

-I am trying to find a way to support symbolic differentiation and integration features🤔.

 ## 📚 Reference

 FractionalCalculus.jl is built upon the hard work of many scientific researchers, I sincerely appreciate what they have done to help the development of science and technology.